GUARD: A Safe Reinforcement Learning Benchmark

 We categorize robot tasks in two ways: (i) interactive versus non-interactive tasks, and (ii) 2D space versus 3D space tasks.
 2D space tasks constrain agents to a planar space, while 3D space tasks do not.
 Non-interactive tasks primarily involve achieving a target state (e.g., trajectory tracking) while interactive tasks (e.g., human-robot collaboration and unstructured object pickup) necessitate contact or non-contact interactions between the robot and humans or movable objects, rendering them more challenging.
 On a variety of tasks that cover different situations, GUARD facilitates a thorough evaluation of safe RL algorithms via the following tasks.
 See \Cref{tb: tasks} for more information.

-\textbf{Goal} (\Cref{fig: Goal3D}) requires the robot navigating towards a series of 2D or 3D goal positions.
+\textbf{Goal} (\Cref{fig: Goal3D}) requires the robot to navigate towards a series of 2D or 3D goal positions.
 Upon reaching a goal, the location is randomly reset.
 The task provides a sparse reward upon goal achievement and a dense reward for making progress toward the goal.

 \textbf{Push} (\Cref{fig: PushBall}) requires the robot pushing a ball toward different goal positions.
 The task includes a sparse reward for the ball reaching the goal circle and a dense reward that encourages the agent to approach both the ball and the goal.
 Unlike pushing a box in Safety Gym, it is more challenging to push a ball since the ball can roll away and the contact dynamics are more complex.